thdhondt/mnemex-site/content/_index.md

 Welcome and Congratulations, you have just found Mnemex!

 Mnemex is an early stage open source project.
-Our goal is to gather data scientists around data of qaultiy, free, and easily accessible.
+Our goal is to gather data scientists around data of qualtiy, free, and easily accessible.
 We want to provide a frictionless experience with financial data to enhance innovation and open discussions.

 # FAQ